AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp03_limited_use_of_others_in_aggregates.rst

 Description
 +++++++++++++

-Do not use an "others" choice in an extension aggregate.
-In record and array aggregates, do not use an "others" choice unless it is used either to refer to all components, or to all but one component.
+Do not use an :ada:`others` choice in an extension aggregate.
+In record and array aggregates, do not use an :ada:`others` choice unless it is used either to refer to all components, or to all but one component.

 This guideline prevents accidental provision of a general value for a record component or array component, when a specific value was intended.
 This